-But today, it’s a long weekend and the official close to the summer.
+But today, it’s a long weekend and the official close to summer in CT.

 So enjoy summer’s last hurrah by taking some time to do more than sit on your couch in Greenwich, Connecticut.

-And get our full list of Labor Day weekend activities when you download our Connecticut Destination Guide.
+And get our full list of Labor Day weekend activities when you download the free Greenwich, CT, Visitors Guide.

 What to Do in Greenwich on Labor Day Weekend

-Greenwich is an easy, short drive or trip on MetroNorth from the epicenter of the start of Labor Day in NYC.
+Greenwich is an easy, short drive or CT day trip on MetroNorth from the epicenter of the start of Labor Day in NYC.

 But Greenwich, Connecticut, is both more relaxed, more bucolic, and significantly cooler than the City on a summer weekend.